Best Cold Email Tools — Benchmark & Rankings

 Trustpilot 4/5 (12) · G2 4/5 (4) 16 public reviews counted |

-from $15/mo
+from $14.99/mo

 (snapshot 2026-05-28)

-Starter plan; LinkedIn seats add $9 each See current pricing → · Archived snapshot |
+Pro plan (entry tier); LinkedIn seats add $15 each See current pricing → · Archived snapshot |

-Yes | Yes | Yes | Yes | Yes | Partial | Yes | No | The only platform on this list that bundles cold email, AI-driven warmup, LinkedIn outreach, and multichannel sequences in a single subscription at roughly one-third the cost of stacking single-purpose tools. | Newer to the cold email space than Smartlead and Instantly, with a smaller template ecosystem and less mailbox-import polish for very large agencies. |
+Yes | Yes | Yes | Yes | Yes | Partial | Yes | No | The only platform on this list that bundles cold email, AI-driven warmup, LinkedIn outreach, and multichannel sequences in a single subscription, for less than the combined cost of stacking single-purpose tools for the same coverage. | Newer to the cold email space than Smartlead and Instantly, with a smaller template ecosystem and less mailbox-import polish for very large agencies. | |

 | 4 | Reply.io |